In today’s digital landscape, safeguarding sensitive data is more crucial than ever. Whether you're...

 Notable among the many cybersecurity regulations and compliance standards is the ISO 27001.
-Much like newer compliance regulations such as GDPR and Cybersecurity Regulation 23 NYCRR 500, the ISO 27001 is designed to help organizations keep information assets secure.
+Much like newer compliance regulations such as GDPR and Cybersecurity Regulation 23 NYCRR 500, ISO 27001 accreditation is designed to help organizations keep information assets secure.

 ISO 27001 helps secure the data of financial, academic, and corporate entities by describing requirements for an information security management system (ISMS).
 Although the 27001 has existed for more than 10 years, it includes many of the best practices outlined in newer regulations.